This article is currently a draft

 We can see that each bunsetsu answers a question word, all dependencies go from left to right, and none of the dependencies cross.

-Japanese allows for sentence to qualify nouns.
+Japanese allows for sentences to qualify nouns.
 Not only that, but sentences in Japanese must end in a verb or a copula (whether or not it’s actually there or just implied is another issue).
 Since we know that Japanese is a head-final, right-branching language, we can deduce that every dependency diagram ends in a verb/copula, and also that dependency diagrams are made out of smaller dependency diagrams.

 Let’s try a more complicated example.